 Creating a unified look and feel throughout a user interface adds value to your product.
 Streamlining the graphic style will also make the UI seem more professional to users.

-The following documents discuss detailed guidelines for the common types of icons used throughout Android applications:
+The following documents discuss detailed guidelines for the common types of icons used throughout Android apps: